Selma-star/Python-Workshop-Msila-CAA4/01-beginner-file-organizer/README.md

 | 📄 Line-by-Line Solution (PDF) | [Download](./FileOrganizer_Solution.pdf) |

 ## 🏁 Try It Yourself
-1. Create a `sample-files` folder with mixed file types.
+1. Create a `cleanup_test` folder with mixed file types.
 2. Run the solution code to watch the magic happen! ✨